-Outside of using the red dots to obtain focus, there is another procedure that can be used.
 As illustrated on the focusing stand, there are a series of numbers increasing numerically located on the focus stand.
 Those numbers indicate the focus distance.
 The device that the scan head rests on and travels in the Z axis contains a flag that points to the numbers which is used to set a specific focus distance.
-With the standard 163 F Theta Lens installed for 20w systems the flag will need to be set at ~160mm on the focus stand to focus the scan head to the base plate.
+With the standard 163 F Theta Lens installed for 20w systems the flag will need to be set at ~268mm on the focus stand to focus the scan head to the base plate.
 That measurement can vary lens to lens so a Notepad file is supplied on the computer received with the machine that contains the exact focal measurement for the lens installed into the machine.
-Now that the user knows where the focus point is at to the base plate, they can now take the material's thickness and add that unit in millimeters to the current ~160mm value to set focus.
+This file is located in the Documents portion of the computer and will have a number in mm's stating focus.
+Now that the user knows where the focus point is at to the base plate, they can now take the material's thickness and add that unit in millimeters to the current ~268mm value to set focus.
 For example, the item intended to be marked is 6mm thick.

-Raise the scan head via the Z-Scan Head Controls located on the front of the machine until the flag points at ~166mm and that will be the correct focus for that specific material.
+Raise the scan head via the black crank located at the top of the focus stand until the flag points at ~274mm and that will be the correct focus for that specific material.
 As the thickness of the material will increase the scan head will need to be raised accordingly.

-Using Your FC Fiber Laser Marker
+Using Your FD Fiber Laser Marker